Free Online BaZi Analysis – Telling you a lot without saying a lot

 In fact, this information is actually of very little value to the end user, which is YOU.
 Here’s why.

 Okay, the free automated BaZi analysis tells you whether or not your Day Master is strong or weak.
 First, it is NOT difficult to decipher or figure out if a Day Master is strong or weak.
 But a peek on some of the metaphysical forums gives rise to the impression that it IS, given the countless braincells are constantly devoted to the exercise of coming up with a system to determine the strength of a Day Master using points, or a scale or grading score, or some kind of GPA type format.
 All this is if you ask me, a lot of brain grinding for very little outcome.
-Determining the strength of a Day Master is really very simple (and fully explained in Joey Yap’s books, The Destiny Code and The Destiny Code Revealed).
+Determining the strength of a Day Master is really very simple (and quite well explained in the various Joey Yap books on this subject).

 Secondly, SO WHAT IF YOU KNOW WEAK OR STRONG?
 Having now got hold of this information, what are you going to do with it?
 I mean really – so what if you know if you are strong or weak Day Master?
 Now the obvious answer for most people is that by knowing weak or strong Day Master, it is possible to decipher the person’s Favourable and Unfavourable Elements.
 Okay, so you know what is the person’s Favourable and Unfavourable Elements and so from there, it is possible to roughly decipher the good Luck Pillars, and the Good Annual Luck Pillars, and similarly with the negative Pillars.